clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       :guilabel:`Review and Launch` button if you want to further customize this |CL| instance.

 #.
-The :guilabel:`Step 7: Review the Instance Launch` menu, shown in figure 6,
+The :guilabel:`Step 7: Review the Instance Launch` menu, shown in Figure 6,
-   allows you to
-   :guilabel:`Cancel` the process, return to the :guilabel:`Previous` screen to change the configuration or :guilabel:`Launch` the instance defined.
+   allows you to :guilabel:`Cancel` the process, return to the :guilabel:`Previous` screen to change the configuration or :guilabel:`Launch` the instance defined.

    .. figure:: figures/aws-web-6.png
       :scale: 50 %